 Senior Holder – the principal holder of a Registered Fur Management Area, and the person who has authority to give written consent to establish partnerships.

-WMU – Wildlife Management Unit, a geographical area prescribed in legislation.
+WMU – Wildlife Management Unit.
+A geographical area prescribed in legislation.